-- ✓ Compost lawn wastes and re-till into the soil of planting areas or mix into mulch. - ✓ Minimize turf areas by planting groundcovers, wildflowers, and shrubs, thereby reducing mowing and water requirements. - ✓ Select drought and heat resistant turf species, and do not cut turf shorter than 3 to 4 inches.
+- ✓ Compost lawn wastes and re-till into the soil of planting areas or mix into mulch. - Minimize turf areas by planting groundcovers, wildflowers, and shrubs, thereby reducing mowing and water requirements. - Select drought and heat resistant turf species, and do not cut turf shorter than 3 to 4 inches.
 Mulching mower clippings should be left on the turf as a natural fertilizer, and ensure clippings are swept away from paved surfaces. - ✓ Replace exotic plant species when necessary with regional, indigenous plants, which are typically more water efficient and disease resistant. - ✓ Utilize low-volume irrigation methods and only water areas as needed to enhance plant root growth and avoid excessive runoff. - ✓ Avoid stockpiling materials leftover from landscape maintenance.
 For temporary storage of landscaping materials provide erosion and sediment control measures.
-Install composting facilities for light litter and remove other materials to an offsite recycling/composting facility. - ✓ Routinely inspect work areas to ensure materials do not migrate to the storm sewer system or receiving waterways. - ✓ Application of fertilizer shall not exceed maximum application rates established by applicable nutrient management plans.
-For areas not covered under nutrient management plans where fertilizer is applied, application rates shall not exceed manufacturer's recommendations. - ✓ Nutrient management plans may be maintained as a hard copy or electronically as long as the documents are available to employees at the applicable site.
+Install composting facilities for light litter and remove other materials to an offsite recycling/composting facility. - ✓ Routinely inspect work areas to ensure materials do not migrate to the storm sewer system or receiving waterways.

 Immediately place source controls where the identified issue is a potential concern to water quality.
 Conduct maintenance on the pollutant source as soon as practicable.
-The Director of Facilities and Safety should retain records of any maintenance work and store on site alongside this document.
+The Director of Facilities and Safety or designee should retain records of any maintenance work and store on site alongside this document.